US Flag - fm USfamily.net

 Retirees and former employees of Unisys, Lockheed Martin, and their heritage companies

-Legacy Anthology
+Legacy Anthology Chapter 1

 Over 600 people have contributed items to this anthology.
-The chapters linked here are Wikipedia like in that they have embedded links to supplemental information.
+The chapters linked herein are Wikipedia like in that they have embedded links to supplemental information.
 For example, books listed in Our Stories include the ERA/UNIVAC products from 1947 to 1959.

-Anthology Overview
+1.0 Anthology Overview

 Our Legacy (Ch 1-8) consists of People (Ch 10-29) at Locations (Ch 30-39) who Engineered (Ch 40-49) Computers (Ch 50-59) and Systems (Ch 60-69) used throughout the world.
 Exhibits (Ch 90) and Our Stories (Ch 100) complement and supplement this Legacy.
 During our early Legacy, a few management and engineering personnel left to form other companies (chapter 6, spin offs); most notable was the 1957 creation of Control Data Corporation (CDC) led by Bill Norris, et al'.
 Seymour Cray joined him, then later left CDC to establish the the super computer company 'Cray'.
 This site mentions those computer industry pioneers but does not detail their careers outside of this ERA Legacy.